hammerheim-game/hammerheim-rules/3-warbands/mercenaries.md

 claim.
 It was only the Grand Theogonist’s refusal to crown her that denied Marienburg the throne driving a wedge between the City of Gold and the Temple of Sigmar.
-Warbands sent to Hammerheim are sumptuously dressed and armed.
+Warbands sent to Mordheim are sumptuously dressed and armed.
 Though Marienburgers are often ridiculed as foppish and effete, their skill at arms and complete ruthlessness has earned them grudging respect.
 Their chief skills lie in